- Student Life

 SCCC - 175 Central Avenue, Albany

-The technical skills learned in either of these programs are practiced in the specifically equipped student labs.
+The technical skills learned in these programs are practiced in the specifically equipped student labs.
 Students practice learned skills on fellow students and mannequins using a variety of patient care equipment including wheelchairs, gate belts, thermometers and stethoscopes.
 After the students have a clear concept of nursing skills and have practiced in the lab, they participate in clinical rotations in healthcare facilities including hospitals, nursing homes and other healthcare facilities.

 WHAT SUPPORTS ARE OFFERED?